Po Valley: Climate and vegetation

-Rainfall varies between 700 and 1200 mm and is equally distributed during the year, though in recent years the climate tends to become somewhat drier, especially in summer.
-Rainfall maximums are reached during autumn and spring.
+Rainfall varies between 700 and 1200 mm and equally distributed during the year.
+Rainfall maximums are during autumn and spring.
 Winds are usually weak, although sudden bursts of foehn or thunderstorms can sweep the air clean.
-The almost enclosed nature of the Padan basin, indeed, added to the crushing weight of road traffic, makes it prone to a high level of pollution in winter, when cold air clings to the soil.
+The almost enclosed nature of the Padan basin with much road traffic, makes it prone to a high level of pollution in winter, when cold air clings to the soil.
 The natural potential vegetation of the Po basin is a mixed broadleaf forest of pedunculate oak, poplars, European hornbeam, alders, elderberry, elms, willows, maples, ash, and other central-European trees.
-The largest remaining fragments of forest are located around the Ticino River and are protected by a Biosphere Reserve.
+The largest remaining fragments of forest are located around the River Ticino and are protected by a Biosphere Reserve.